rh-messaging/activemq-artemis-operator/docs/tutorials/prometheus_locked_down.md

 ```

 Now, deploy the `ActiveMQArtemis` custom resource with `spec.restricted: true`,
-along with the configuration for the acceptor and the metrics endpoint
+along with the configuration for the acceptor.
-authentication.

 **Key Configuration Elements:**

-* `restricted: true`: Enables certificate-based authentication mode
+* `restricted: true`: Enables certificate-based authentication mode and automatic
+  control plane authentication
-* `brokerProperties`: Configure messaging queues, security roles, network
+* `brokerProperties`: Configure messaging queues, security roles, and network acceptors
-  acceptors, and custom HTTP authentication realm
-* `extraMounts.secrets`: Mount certificate and configuration files into the
+* `extraMounts.secrets`: Mount certificate and configuration files into the broker pod
-  broker pod
-* `env`: Set Java system property to use custom realm for HTTP authentication

 For detailed explanation of broker properties, see the [broker configuration documentation](../help/operator.md#configuring-brokerproperties).